Provo Recreation Center – Fridays @ 10:00AM in the Program Studio

 Frequently Asked Questions answered by The American College of Obstetricians and Gynecologists (ACOG)

-What are some of the benefits of exercise for postpartum women?
+What are some of the benefits of exercise for pregnant and postpartum women?

-- It may be useful in preventing postpartum depression.
+- It may be useful in preventing depression during and after pregnancy

-- After being cleared for exercise by your doctor, you should get aim to get at least 150 minutes of moderate-intensity aerobic activity every week.
+- If you have been cleared for exercise by your doctor, you should get aim to get at least 150 minutes of moderate-intensity aerobic activity every week.

 What is aerobic activity?

 - An aerobic activity is one in which you move large muscles of the body (like those in the legs and arms) in a rhythmic way.

 - Moderate intensity means you are moving enough to raise your heart rate and start sweating.
 You can still talk normally, but you cannot sing.
 Examples of moderate-intensity aerobic activities include brisk walking and riding a bike on a level surface.
 You can choose to divide the 150 minutes into 30-minute workouts on 5 days of the week or into smaller 10-minute sessions throughout each day.
 For example, you could go for three 10-minute walks each day.

 - A vigorous-intensity activity is one in which it is hard to talk without pausing for breath.
 If you followed a vigorous-intensity exercise program before pregnancy, it may be possible to return to your regular workouts soon after the baby is born.
 Be sure to get your health care professional's approval.